 It generates a Demarcation Line between the Service Provider and Customer for both to be able to allocate their necessary resources, process and capabilities to fulfil this agreement, as illustrated below.

 Furthermore, Service Providers may not only need to demonstrate SLA compliance at the time of commissioning, but they may be required subsequently to monitor 'in-service' traffic and take pro-active remedial steps with regard to any potential breach of SLA.
-This is done by using the advanced packet processing capabilities of the Ethernet Demarcation Devices (EDD’s) to identify parameters that fall outside of the agreed SLA and alarm them to the network control centre or directly to the customer depending on the way the EDD is configured.
+This is done by using the advanced packet processing capabilities of the NetTESTER Ethernet Network Tester or Ethernet Demarcation Device to identify parameters that fall outside of the agreed SLA and alarm them to the network control centre or directly to the customer depending on the way the NetTESTER Ethernet Network Tester or Ethernet Demarcation Device is configured.

-All of these capabilities, incorporated within the most recent generation of advanced Ethernet Demarcation Devices, ensure that Service Providers’ customers get what they pay for and can prove it.
+All of these capabilities, incorporated within the most recent generation of advanced NetTESTER Ethernet Network Tester or Ethernet Demarcation Devices, ensure that Service Providers’ customers get what they pay for and can prove it.

 Networking The World Since 1989